Alicia Parr Shows Off Her Tanned & Toned Beach Bod In A Red Bikini

 The matching bikini bottoms were cut high over her narrow hips and wrapped tightly around her petite waist while accentuating her lean legs in the process.
 She accessorized the style with a nude robe, which she left open to bare her body.
 She also rocked a pair of trendy sunglasses on her face.

 In the first photo, Alicia sat with her thighs apart and her knees in the sand.
-Her back was arched as she placed one hand behind her head.
-The other hand rested on her thigh.
+Her back was arched as she placed one hand behind her head and the other hand rested on her thigh.
 In the second snap, Alicia placed her fingers in the sand as she used her other hand to brush the hair from her eyes.
 Her head was tilted to the side and she wore a flirty smile on her face.

 In the background, the white sand beach was visible.
 Some large houses and a bright blue sky with white, fluffy clouds could also be seen.
 In the caption, Alicia posted a sun emoji.